MarcusGrass/lmax-test/readme.md

 A simple project to test the lmax disruptor.
-On further examination it will be apparent that the jobproducer is backed by a queue which is sub-optimal, I might tackle that later.

 To run, compile the project and start the test server.
 Then run the main method of the testlmax-module.
 It runs in a while(true) so it'll keep running